 Daniel looked out the window.
 “Doesn’t the storm scare you?”

-Irma shook her head knowing he didn’t really care how or what she felt, “What’s that line from ‘Islands in the Stream’?
+Irma shook her head knowing he didn’t really care how or what she felt and she was long past being scared, “What’s that line from ‘Islands in the Stream’?
 What Hemingway wrote about hurricanes.”

 “That’s not one of my favorites,” he replied.
 “What line?”

 She quoted, “He knew too what it was to live through a hurricane with the other people of the island and the bond that the hurricane made between all people who had been through it.”

 “You wanted to move here.
 To be near Hemingway’s home and drink Scotch at his favorite bar.”

 Daniel aspired to be a writer of Hemingway’s stature and sustained career and had insisted on moving to Key West.
 Hoping the vibe would revitalize his stalled career, he frequented Sloppy Joe’s and lost count of the number of Scotch and sodas he drank and what he did afterward.
 When he sobered up, he defended his actions by quoting from an article by John O’Connor that he knew by heart.
 That Hemingway’s acquaintance with booze was quixotic and nearly spiritual.
 That even though drinking insane, heroic quantities that left a trail of smashed glasses and friendships in his wake, alcohol was a crucial existential salve for Hemingway, a much-needed release that fueled his writing.
 Daniel had believed that and chosen the same path.
 Seven years from his bestseller, he still had not been able to repeat its success, and his creativity had been replaced with cruelty.